 1992 was also the year in which the Comitè Directeur created the very first Strategic Plan of AEGEE: The Year Plan 1993 “Towards a better European society” (see Picture 1 below).
 It listed five fields of action for AEGEE and list of events that were going to be organised to tackle these fields within the following year.
 It was created to better coordinate the work of all AEGEE members across the continent, a task especially difficult without modern means of communication like the Internet.
 Not to forget, the aim also was to better represent the organisation towards European institutions.

 Since 1994 the planning with a longer perspective was introduced in the form of the Long-Term Programme.
 Every year at the Spring Agora the Comitè Directeur was presenting one or several topics with a time frame of three years to the network which was to be ratified.
 From this time on, the Year Plan served as a more short-term, concrete plan to reach the goals of the Long-Term-Programme.

+Philipp von Klitzing, who was the driving force behind introducing these strategic concepts in AEGEE, received the honorary membership of AEGEE-Europe in 1996 for his pioneering work in this field.
 In the following years, until 2000, the Long Term Programme and the Year Plan continued to play the most important role in strategic planning in AEGEE.

 2000-2004: Main Fields of Action & 3-year Strategy Plan